 - Know how you are going to get to university.
 This means checking how far away you are from university, knowing which trains, trams or buses service your area, how frequently they run and how long the journey takes.
 You can use Public Transport Victoria's Journey Planner to plan your route.

 You are going to be moving further than anyone to get to Melbourne and may feel a bit lost when you arrive.
 This is normal.
 Thousands of international students move to Melbourne every year and it takes some time to understand the city and the culture.
-It's really important that you read the University's International Student Briefing.
+It's really important that you read the University's International Student Checklist.
 It contains everything you need to know about studying and living in Australia.

 International students entering into the Doctor of Veterinary Medicine (DVM): your fellow students from the Veterinary Students' Society of Victoria (VSSV) have prepared some information for you and it is quite specific to the DVM.
 You can read their tips and hints on the DVM International Student Guide.